reshamas/reshamas.github.io/_posts/2018-05-08-resource-guide-for-women-in-data-science.md

 ## Women in Open Source

-Women are overwhelmingly [underrepresentd in open source](https://www.newamerica.org/weekly/111/and-now-an-infuriating-statistic-about-women-and-coding/).
+Women are overwhelmingly [underrepresented in open source](https://www.newamerica.org/weekly/111/and-now-an-infuriating-statistic-about-women-and-coding/).
 Here is a twitter list of [Women in Open Source](https://twitter.com/reshamas/lists/women-in-open-source/members) which was inspired by this [twitter discussion](https://twitter.com/wimlds/status/972005489771921416).

 ## Examples of Amplifying Women in Data